 The first of two sweet dishes placed paw prints across the table, something that I’m painfully familiar with as the custodian (definitely not owner) of three cats.
 My position as a soppy pet owner also causes me to sympathise with the dish being presented above a picture of the dog that Origin wanted included in the meal, perhaps a sympathy that others would be less likely to extend.
 Regardless of canine affectations, popping candy livened up the chocolate parfait that also featured peppermint.

 Last dish up was “Queen of Hearts”, featuring lemon and strawberry in a pastry case.
 I enjoyed the lemon filling that underpinned varying presentations of strawberry.
 The pastry element of the dish would have benefited from a touch more delicacy but, on balance, this was a fine place to end the sequence of dishes.
 We finished up with coffee, accompanied by coffee-filled chocolate spheres.

-At £38 a head, this represents good value and the guys at Origin are showing confidence and skill in both menu creation and the logistics of running an evening like this.
+At £38 a head, this represents good value and the guys at Origin York are showing confidence and skill in both menu creation and the logistics of running an evening like this.
 The small, but well chosen, drinks menu worked well with the food, though would have benefited from a couple more accessibly priced wines with the only white on offer by the bottle being £30.
 I’ll be keeping an eye on these guys and wish them the best of luck with future events!